Elao/PhpEnums/README.md

 # Features

-- Base implementation for simple, readable and flag (bitmask) enumerations based on the [BiplaneEnumBundle](https://github.com/yethee/BiplaneEnumBundle) ones.
+- Base implementation for simple, readable and flagged (bitmask) enumerations based on the [BiplaneEnumBundle](https://github.com/yethee/BiplaneEnumBundle) ones.
 - Symfony's Form component integration with form types.
 - Symfony's Serializer component integration with a normalizer class.
 - Doctrine DBAL integration with abstract classes aiming to easy storing your enumeration in the database.